IdentityPython/idpy-oidc/doc/message/howto/message.rst

 possible to serialize the information in such an instance to a format that can be transmitted over-the-wire.

-Because of this a number of method has been added to support serialization to and deserialization from a number of representations that are used in the OAuth2 and OIDC protocol exchange.
+Because of this, a number of method has been added to support serialization to and deserialization from a number of representations that are used in the OAuth2 and OIDC protocol exchange.